Central Council of Church Bell Ringers: Functions

+Much of the Council's work is done in committee.
 The Council meets annually in September where major policy decisions are discussed and the reports of the many committees are received.
-However, much of the Council's work is done in committee.

-Biographies

-In 1903 the Church Press Committee was formed to compile biographies of ringers, this was a forerunner of the present-day Biographies Committee.
-Over the period 1899–1900 a survey was made of the condition of bells across the country.
-One aspect of interest in towers were experiments in tower movement measurement, another aspect of work which today rests with the Towers & Belfries Committee.

-Railway travel

-Amongst the seemingly more unusual committees formed was that seeking concessionary fares upon the railways which were the only form of long distance transport to get to meetings, peals and other ringing events.
-Concessions were sometimes granted and bell ringers were included along with theatre companies and other groups qualifying for reductions right up until the early 1960s.

 The rolls of honour

-At the London meeting in 1921 the names of over 1,000 ringers who had perished in the War was read out.
-The Council instituted the first volume of Rolls of Honour which has been followed on to this day with much modern research.
+At the London meeting in 1921, the names of over 1,000 ringers who had perished in the War were read out.
+The Council instituted the first volume of Rolls of Honour which has been extended with much later research.

-Broadcasting

-It was the start of radio broadcasts in 1925 which prompted interest in seeing that properly considered broadcasts of ringing came across.
-This was followed by television and now social media all of which are part and parcel of the Public Relations Committee work.
-This does of course extend to public awareness and campaigns to ringing for special occasions particularly those with national importance like HM Queen's 90th birthday.
+Dove's Guide for Church Bell Ringers

+Dove's Guide is a database of church bells and towers administered by the Council.
+It was first published as a book in 1950 by Ronald H Dove, and transferred to the Council in 1994.
+It was later made available online.
+As of October 2023, the database has details of over 14,000 buildings and 60,000 bells.

-Library and publications
+Library

 The Central Council Library is an important collection of books on bell ringing and campanology.

-In 1916 Sir A.P.
-Heywood died, and left his ringing books to the Cambridge University Guild which decided to donate them as the basis of a library for the Central Council in 1920.
+Sir A.P.
+Heywood died in 1916, and left his ringing books to the Cambridge University Guild which decided to donate them as the basis of a library for the Central Council in 1920.

 The Rev. C.W.O.
 Jenkyn was the first librarian.
-He was succeeded as librarian by the Rev. Bernard Tyrwhitt-Drake of Walsoken, then by Wilfrid J. Hooton, and in 1953, Frederick Sharpe F.S.A. well known as a writer on historical aspects of bells and ringing.
-In 1958 Frank Perrens of Coventry was appointed until 1968.
+He was succeeded by the Rev. Bernard Tyrwhitt-Drake of Walsoken, then by Wilfrid J. Hooton, and in 1953, Frederick Sharpe, a writer on historical aspects of bells and ringing.
+In 1958 Frank Perrens of Coventry was appointed and held the post until 1968.